Greece 15 min

 to clipboard

 If you’re looking for the right location to hire remote workers, Greece is an excellent choice.
 Greece has an educated workforce that’s ready and able to work for foreign companies remotely.
-However, hiring and paying Greek workers takes some preparation.

 Greece is part of the European Union (EU), which has its benefits and drawbacks.
 EU member countries are easier to do business with, but they also require foreign companies to navigate some bureaucracy to hire and pay workers properly.
-It’s easy to make costly legal mistakes if you don’t follow the correct procedures for beginning your employment of Greek workers.

 Ready to learn more?
-Then let’s dive in.
+Let’s dive in.

-Why hire remote workers in Greece?
+Why hire employees in Greece?

-Fast Facts:
+Fast facts:

 • Time zone: EET/EEST (UTC+2)